HECHO STAFF

 Max Trujillo

-Max Trujillo is the Senior New Mexico Field Coordinator for HECHO.
+Max Trujillo is the Regional Field Manager for HECHO.
 Max was born, raised, and educated in Las Vegas New Mexico which is situated in the Southeastern portion of the Sangre de Cristo Mountains.
 Being one of eleven children, a major component of Max’s upbringing included hunting and fishing not so much as a form of recreation, but a form of sustenance for the family.
 During the countless outings into the mountains and streams of Northern New Mexico Max developed a profound love of our public lands.
 While the family was not fortunate enough to enjoy the ownership of any significant amount of land, it was instilled in him that by virtue of his citizenship, he was an equal and rightful owner of millions of acres of public land.
 This experience has made Max a fierce advocate for the conservation and protection of public lands.
 Max also owns a small business and serves as San Miguel County Commissioner District 3.

 Max was one of the original contributors to the formation of HECHO.
 He has also worked with the New Mexico Wildlife Federation.
 During his time with NMWF and HECHO Max played an integral part in the permanent protection of millions of acres of public lands including the Rio Grande del Norte National Monument, Organ Mountains, Desert Peaks National Monument, Chimney Rock National Monument, Columbine Hondo Wilderness, and the Sabinoso Wilderness.
 Working along side of many leaders in conservation, Max has created a legacy for future conservationists to aspire to.
 Access to our public lands has always been a priority for Max and he has lead the charge to keep our public lands public in spite of threats of privatization of these lands.